bonsai-rx/bonsai/Bonsai.Audio/README.md

 ## Feedback & Contributing

-`Bonsai.Audio` is released as open-source under the [MIT license](https://licenses.nuget.org/MIT).
+`Bonsai.Audio` is released as open source under the [MIT license](https://licenses.nuget.org/MIT).
 Bug reports and contributions are welcome at [the GitHub repository](https://github.com/bonsai-rx/bonsai).